Natwange/ddos-detection-decision-tree/README.md

 ## 📋 Project Overview

-This project implements a complete machine learning pipeline for DDoS attack detection using a CART Decision Tree classifier.
-It includes data preprocessing, feature selection, model training, cross-validation, and comprehensive evaluation metrics.
+This project builds a full machine learning pipeline to detect Distributed Denial of Service (DDoS) attacks in network traffic.
+Using the CIC-IDS2017 dataset and a Decision Tree classifier, the model achieves near-perfect performance while remaining lightweight and fully interpretable.
+The pipeline includes preprocessing, Chi-square–based feature selection, cross-validation, evaluation, and model saving.

+## 📈 Key Results
+Using CIC-IDS2017-based flows, the trained model achieved:

+- **Accuracy:** 99.95%
+- **Precision:** 99.98%
+- **Recall:** 99.93%
+- **F1-Score:** 99.95%

+Across evaluation, the model produced:
+- Only **5 false positives**
+- Only **18 false negatives**
+- Over **45,000 correctly classified samples**

+These results validate the model's reliability for intrusion detection tasks.

 ## ✨ Features